zulugithub/RotorBlur/README.md

-# RotorBlur
+# RotorBlur / Unity

 ![Alt text](https://github.com/zulugithub/RotorBlur/blob/main/RotorBlur.png?raw=true "Title")

 ## Introduction

-Rotor blur simialr to DCS' blur.
+Rotor blur similar to DCS' blur.

+A second camera renders the complex 3D rotor geometry into a “render texture” that is projected onto a simple shell body ("cylinder") by a custom shader.

 ## Credits